joined/joined.github.io/content/posts/snagging-a-seat-at-berlins-toughest-6-seat-sushi-bar/index.md

 We could write a simple Python script for this and have it run on e.g. a VPS, but then we'd have to worry about keeping it alive and a myriad of other annoying details.
 Who has time for server babysitting?

-Let's instead automate this with a low-code solution, [Zapier](https://zapier.com), which is free with some limitations.
+Let's instead automate this with a low-code solution, [Zapier](https://zapier.com), which is a terrible value at 17.91€/month (and I totally did not realize that after writing this article).

 We login and create a new workflow, or *Zap*.
 The first step of the Zap is the trigger, for which we use the "Schedule" component.
 In the free version we can choose a schedule as granular as "Every Hour".
 That will do it.